 And just enjoy the summer its amazing in sydney and be there for the 26th Jan somewhere near the harbour as its our aust day celebrations with fireworks and boat races and much celebrations...

 Hi!
 I'm from melbourne in Australia and in regards to the weather in jan- march, it can get super hot.
 Last summer ( 2014) was really hot.
 There was a few weeks when the temp did not go under 30 C and got as high as 45.
 And at night it remained 30 as well.
 Also, always wear SPF 30 or higher and reapply.
 The uv index here gets very high.
 Mid afternoon is not the time to go for a 5 km run, stay in the shade and hydrate a lot.
 I've been in Israel on a 40 degree day in the desert and it felt way gentler that the Aussie sun.
 I can not overstate, put sun block on, even in the early morning sun.
 Summer is an adventure here for sure,,,esp when the spiders are around lol.
 In the evening though, it can be very nice.
 Just look at the temp before you plan a day as a tourist and drink lots and lots.
 Drop bears can be especially angry on super hot days...the days when u want shade the most.
 Get good sunglasses also.
 I love the cold and snow of Canada...so a weeks worth of over 40 degrees here is traumatic for me lol, but that's because I live here.
 You might find it part of your adventure.
-Also, just in case you love nhl as I do, u will have to watch it on streamhunter or something as cable here covers only a few games a week. about 4 years agoAnswered by Sally via WorldNomads.com
+Also, just in case you love nhl as I do, u will have to watch it on streamhunter or something as cable here covers only a few games a week. almost 5 years agoAnswered by Sally via WorldNomads.com